Join the UHCL Police Department Team

 United States Citizenship: At the time of appointment must be a United States Citizen.

-- Written Exam: Must pass all phases of the written test with a minimum score of 70%.
+- Written Exam: If a written exam is required, candidates must pass all phases of the written exam with a minimum score of 70%.

 - Drivers License: At the time of appointment must possess a valid Texas driver's license.

 - Traffic Convictions: Must not have more than two moving traffic violation convictions or at fault accidents within the past 12 month period, or five within the past three years.
 Overall driving record must be indicative of safe driving habits.

 - Has never been nor currently on court-ordered community supervision or probation for any criminal offense above a Class B misdemeanor or a Class B misdemeanor within the last ten years;

 - Is not currently under indictment for any criminal offense;

 - Has never been convicted of an offense above a Class B misdemeanor within the last ten years;

 - Has never been convicted of any family violence offense;

 - Is not prohibited by state or federal law from operating a motor vehicle; and